-The events this past weekend in nearby Charlottesville, are nothing but horrific and tragic.
+The events during the “Alt-Right” rally of August, 2017, in nearby Charlottesville, are nothing but horrific and tragic.
 White supremacy reared its ugly head, and it surely needs to be condemned by anyone who claims to follow Jesus.

 But what are we to make of the memory of Robert E. Lee, the chief, military figurehead of the Confederacy?
 The monument in Baltimore that was taken down last night, ascribed Lee to be a “Christian.”
 So, the controversy over how we should best remember the Confederacy, with their monuments, like that of Lee, is crucial, as I have written before, and it matters to people of faith.